hannojg/react-native-firebase-hooks/README.md

 ### Documentation

+⚠️ These doc links redirect to [`react-firebase-hooks`](https://github.com/CSFrequency/react-firebase-hooks).

-The API is exactly the same as [react-firebase-hooks](https://github.com/CSFrequency/react-firebase-hooks).
+The API is exactly the same as [`react-firebase-hooks`](https://github.com/CSFrequency/react-firebase-hooks).
 Only the imports are different:

 ```diff